greenbone/gsa/INSTALL.md

     $ cmake ..

 This only needs to be done once.
-Note: It is assumed that the other OpenVAS components are installed to the same path.
+Note: It is assumed that the other GVM components are installed to the same path.
 If not, you need to set some paths separately, see below for details.